Clinical Oncology Service

 Veterinary Hospital of the University of Pennsylvania (VHUP)

-Ultima Vez Modificado: 17 de noviembre del 2008
+Ultima Vez Modificado: 5 de junio del 2013

 Radiation, when used at energies that are a thousand times the energies used to produce a chest X-ray, can kill cells.
 Both normal and cancer cells are affected, but radiation treatment is intended and designed to maximize tumor effect and minimize normal tissue effect.
 Maximizing tumor effect is one reason that radiation treatments are given as a series of many small doses, rather than a few large doses.